 Cycling in general, and mountain biking in particular, is an expensive sport.
 Many mountain bikes are made from extremely high-grade materials and their components are designed to take a beating out on the trails.
 It is tempting to restrict your initial outlay to a minimum, but should you?

 Everyone has a budget in mind when purchasing a mountain bike.
 A bike that is seemingly expensive to one person may well be considered relatively cheap to another buyer.
-The answer is always, within reason, to stick to your budget and search around for the best deal available on the bike you want.
+The answer is always to stick to your budget and search around for the best deal available on the bike you want.

 It should be said right up front that purchasing a good second-hand bike may be the way to go for many buyers but, for this article, we’re going to concentrate on new mountain bikes only and we’ll discuss ways to get the most bike for your money.

 What Is Considered “Cheap” for a Mountain Bike

 Perhaps we should kick things off by discussing the cheap Walmart Special type mountain bike.
 You can pick up a “mountain bike” from your local Walmart for as little as $90 or even less.
 However, if you are intending to go anywhere near an actual mountain, we would not recommend looking for your trusty steed in the sporting goods section of a big box store.

 This video will give you a good idea of exactly why your hard-earned dollars should rather stay in your wallet than in the cash register of Walmart:

 $149 Mountain Bike vs Mountain – The Walmart Enduro